|What to See & Do in Bordeaux|

 The northern end is near the Opéra National de Bordeaux - Grand Théâtre.
 This 18th-century theater has been beautifully restored, and guided tours are offered.

 The Cathédrale Saint-André, built between the 11th and the 15th centuries, is a large and graceful structure with beautiful stained glass.
 Its free-standing Pey-Berland Bell Tower, crowned by a golden statue of Notre-Dame d'Aquitaine, offers beautiful views of the city to those willing to climb the narrow, winding 231 steps to the terrace.
 Note that only 19 people can climb the tower at any one time, so you may have to wait in line to make the climb.

 Signs on the tower's panoramic terrace identify the monuments of the city.
 The Grosse Cloche, or large bell, is notably visible, as is the Basilique Saint-Michel.
 This Gothic Church, like Saint-André, has a separate belfry (open in the summer).
 It is also on the Route of Santiago de Compostela.

-Bordeaux has a number of excellent museums, including the Musée des Beaux Arts (Fine Arts), Muséum d'Histoire Naturel (closed for renovation until sometime in 2017), CAPC Musée d'Art Contemporain (Contemporary Art) and, of course, the Musée du Vin et du Negoce de Bordeaux (Museum of Wine & the Wine Trade).
+Bordeaux has a number of excellent museums, including the Musée des Beaux Arts (Fine Arts), Muséum d'Histoire Naturel, CAPC Musée d'Art Contemporain (Contemporary Art) and, of course, the Musée du Vin et du Negoce de Bordeaux (Museum of Wine & the Wine Trade—see below).